raxlab/salvage-logging-benchmark/README.md

-# Benchmarks for Salvage Logging under Uncertainty Problem
+# Benchmarks for the Salvage Logging under Uncertainty Problem

 This repository constains the supplemental materials for the article: